FrancoSpeziali/db-mongoose-schemas/README.md

             'mongodb+srv://{DB_USER}:{DB_PASS}@{DB_HOST}/{DB_NAME}?retryWrites=true&w=majority')
     ```

-## Assignment 4 - Let's test our DB connection
+## Task 4 - Let's test our DB connection

 The `mongoose.connect()` method returns a promise, which we can use to determine if the connection with the database went ok or not.